 The equipment that you use is the responsibility of, and is owned by, your employer.
 Agreements will be made between all involved parties if you wish to purchase the equipment, or move it to your next place of employment.
 Access to Work will not pay for repairs or insurance under any circumstances.

-In order to make an Access to Work claim you should contact the following preferably by telephone, or email.
+In order to make an Access to Work claim you should contact the following preferably by telephone, visit the GOV.UK website.

 Operational Support Unit